Ford Sierra RS Cosworth: Sierra RS Cosworth 4x4

 In January 1990 the third generation Sierra RS Cosworth was launched, this time with four wheel drive.
 As early as 1987, Mike Moreton and Ford Motorsport had been talking about a four-wheel drive Sierra RS Cosworth that could make Ford competitive in the World Rally Championship.
 The Ferguson MT75 gearbox that was considered an essential part of the project wasn't available until late 1989 however.

 Ford Motorsport's desire for a 3-door "Motorsport Special" equivalent to the original Sierra RS Cosworth was not embraced.
 The more discreet 4-door version was considered to have a better market potential.
 It was therefore decided that the new car should be a natural development of the second generation, to be launched in conjunction with the face lift scheduled for the entire Sierra line in 1990.

 The waiting time gave Ford Motorsport a good opportunity to conduct extensive testing and demand improvements.
-One example was the return of the bonnet louvers.
+One example was the return of the bonnet louvres.
 According to Ford's own publicity material, 80% of the engine parts were also modified.
 The improved engine was designated YBG for cars with a catalytic converter and YBJ for cars without.
 The former had the red valve cover replaced by a green one, to emphasize the environmental friendliness.
 Four wheel drive and an increasing amount of equipment had raised the weight by 100 kg, and the power was therefore increased to just about compensate for this.

 The Sierra RS Cosworth 4x4 received, if possible, an even more flattering response than its predecessors and production continued until the end of 1992, when the Sierra was replaced by the Mondeo.
 The replacement for the Sierra RS Cosworth was not a Mondeo however, but the Escort RS Cosworth.
 Based on the Sierra Cosworth platform, the Escort went on sale in May 1992, more than a year after the first pre-production examples were shown to the public, and was homologated for Group A rally in December, just as the Sierra RS Cosworth was retired.
-It continued in production until 1996.